Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 Unfortunately, everything points to the fact that this Asian virus is here to stay, and remedies such as a vaccine or a very efficient treatment do not seem like a realistic solution in a short time period.
 Meanwhile, Mexican society and the government had joined their resources in order to make the impact in public health more bearable for a greater good, but following the previous idea, the most logical questions raise...
 Does the data say Mexico is handling the situation properly? do we have any weak points we can improve? what else can we do?

-The aim of this project is to take a step forward in order to solve those questions by looking into the real data so we can have an accurate perception of the situation.
-In order for us to do so, we have
+The aim of this project is to take a step forward in order to solve those questions by looking into the real data so we can have an accurate perception of our national situation.
+In order for us to do so, we had done an Exploratory Data Analysis on the information provided by the Mexican goverment through their public database on COVID-19, which you can watch [in here](https://datos.gob.mx/busca/dataset/informacion-referente-a-casos-covid-19-en-mexico).